|Nutrition Facts (per serving)|

 - Optional: 1/2 teaspoon sugar

-- 1-2 whole kaffir lime leaves OR 1 bay leaf
+- 1 to 2 whole makrut lime leaves or 1 bay leaf

 Preheat oven to 350 F (if using oven method).

 Place a wok or large frying pan over medium-high heat.
 Add the curry powder, bay leaf, cinnamon stick (if using) and chili/cayenne.
-"Dry fry" these spices 1-2 minutes, until they are lightly toasted and fragrant.
+"Dry fry" these spices 1 to 2 minutes, until they are lightly toasted and fragrant.

 Add the chicken and potatoes, stir-frying 1 minute to coat with the spices.